neerajkumar1909/javaScript_Tutorial/README.md

 # javaScript_Tutorial

 # Note :
-Please check the index.html file first to know about the serial of javascript files
+Please check the index.html file first inside the all modules to know about the serial of javascript.js files